 Chihuahua Pug mix temperament

 The Chihuahua parent has a big personality in a tiny body.
 Despite their history as companion dogs, they are feisty, bold, and can be snappy.
-What’s more, they tend to be loyal to one family member and can be over-protective.
-This tends to make them unsuitable for families with small children.
-But if you want a pint size bodyguard then the Chihuahua is a good choice, they make excellent watchdogs.
+What’s more, they tend to be loyal to one family member and can be over-protective, which makes them generally unsuitable for families with small children.
+But if you want a pint-size bodyguard, then the Chihuahua is a good choice.
+They make excellent watchdogs.

 Despite this, Chihuahua’s are also outgoing, confident, and fun-loving.
 They are smart and fast learners making them easy to train with the right motivation.
 In contrast, the Pug parent breed are the clowns of the dog world.
-Neither guard dog, hunter or retriever, they are the ideal companion dog.
+Neither guard dog, hunter, or a retriever, Pugs are the ideal companion dog.
 A warm lap and a gentle stroll suit the Pug entirely.

 So what does this mean for your Chug?
 Well, despite your Chug being the result of two small breed parents, the parent breeds don’t know this!
 Your Chug is more than capable of looking after itself but may over-estimate both its size and its physical power.

 If your Chug has more Chihuahua traits than Pug ones, you are likely to get a dog that is wary of strangers and less liable to accept other animals.
 Whereas if the Pug parent traits are more dominant in your Chug, it’s more likely that you will get a dog that’s welcoming to all.

 Whatever their attitude toward others is, a Chug characteristic is their affection and loyalty to their owner.